SkoolNotes/Taproot/2020HIST201/_KBe21hist201floBittersweetIndianIndependence.md

 ## massive migration and violence -\> eventually ethnic clensing

 ## basically the division didnt go very well but britain just left it

+## people got paranoid of their neighboors based on religion